 How Much Does PRP Hair Restoration Treatment Cost?

 Each patient seeking hair restoration treatments has different needs and goals.
-When you come in for a one-on-one consultation at our Ontario hair restoration clinic, we can discuss pricing of various treatment options, including PRP.
+When you come in for a one-on-one consultation at our Ontario hair restoration clinic, we can discuss the pricing of various treatment options, including PRP.
 We will also answer all your questions and respond to your concerns about PRP hair restoration, on its own or as a complementary procedure alongside other hair restoration treatments.
 We’re here to provide you with all the information you need to improve your appearance and restore your self-confidence.